-Map of the world where you define an area then find out the estimated population inside that area.
-You can use this tool to find the population inside a radius of any location in the world or define a custom area and find the population in the area.
+Map of the world where you draw an area or radius then find out the estimated population inside that area.
+You can use this tool to find the population of any location in the world.

 Population Inside a Area Search Map

-InputAdd Radius manually : Radius km OR miles Location :
+InputAdd a radius manually : Radius km OR miles Location :